PatrikAarnivaara/border-crossing/README.md

 ## Technologies
 * Python
-* Bokeh library
+* Bokeh
-* Pandas library
+* Pandas
+* Matplotlib

 ## Setup
 Clone and run in IDE

 ## Features
-Ready:
-* Coming up.

-To-do list:
-* Find more data
+* Bokeh line graph from excel-file
+* Matplotlib polynomial regression plot with train and test set

 ## Status
 Project is: _in progress_